beemdevelopment/Aegis/FAQ.md

 will restore its backup to the new device.
 You can test restoring a backup by uninstalling the app and re-installing it.
 To convince yourself that the data wasn't just left on the device, you can _Clear storage_ and _Clear cache_ in Aegis' App info _Storage and cache_ settings before uninstalling it.

+The password that it asks you for after a (re)install means that the restore from the Cloud provider worked!
+But it was sent encrypted to the Cloud provider.
+So you do need the Aegis vault password that you originally set on the previous device.

 If you recently added a new entry, then before doing such a test, make sure that Aegis' own _Backup Settings_ confirm the most recent backup was successful.
 For Google Cloud provider backup, you can explicitly trigger a backup from System _Settings > Back up or copy data > Back up data > Back up now._ (Which is only